AAmoli/Bitcoinaire/README.md

 # Bitcoinaire

 Bitcoinaire is a life (wife) changing rewarding and mining protocol.
-It's a BTC reward and BTC mining Token with a running deflationary burning mechanism.
+\nIt's a BTC reward and BTC mining Token with a running deflationary burning mechanism.

 We are in the process of expanding our solar farm from day to day.
 The energy generated is used exclusively to mine Bitcoin.